kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-katherina.md

 sidebar:
   nav: "king"
 ---
-# Period: Present Day … Year: 1984 … Location: Venus
+# Period: Present Day â€¦ Year: 1984 â€¦ Location: Venus

-There were many dwellers within the expanse of space – some with names, others nameless – that witnessed humanity when they departed from Earth to the outer reaches of space…
+There were many dwellers within the expanse of space â€“ some with names, others nameless â€“ that witnessed humanity when they departed from Earth to the outer reaches of spaceâ€¦

-And then there once was a young woman – Katherina.
+And then there once was a young woman â€“ Katherina.

 The nights were cold out here, the sky was blacker than black.

-She'd subsist on her canned food reserve, read old books by the phosphorus-light, and every now and then enjoy her signature mixed tea alongside a little syrup…
+She'd subsist on her canned food reserve, read old books by the phosphorus-light, and every now and then enjoy her signature mixed tea alongside a little syrupâ€¦

-And whenenever she mustered the energy, she'd leave her little phosphorus-illuminated abode and try to find others – her search would continue for years & years.
+And whenenever she mustered the energy, she'd leave her little phosphorus-illuminated abode and try to find others â€“ her search would continue for years & years.

 But sometimes, Katherina would dream of her father and mother.

-And she would only spiral further and further…
+And she would only spiral further and furtherâ€¦

-Kneeling, she pleads to the celestial bodies – the empty sky greeting her with silence – as she thinks…
+Kneeling, she pleads to the celestial bodies â€“ the empty sky greeting her with silence â€“ as she thinksâ€¦

 *"I hope someone visits me soon*